Alsace: Demographics

-Alsace's population increased to 1,921,014 in 2023.
+Alsace's population increased to 1,919,745 in 2021.
 It has regularly increased over time, except in wartime and shortly after the German annexation of 1871 (when many Alsatians who had opted to keep their French citizenship emigrated to France), by both natural growth and immigration.
 High population growth during the post-WW2 economic boom of the Trente Glorieuses ended after the 1973 oil crisis.
-Demographic growth picked up again in the 1990s and 2000s, but by the 2010s Alsace entered a new period of slow demographic growth.
+Demographic growth picked up again in the 1990s and 2000s.
+But by the 2010s, Alsace had entered a new period of slow demographic growth, though the Strasbourg area had become one of France's fastest growing regions.

 Immigration

 At the 2018 census, 69.9% of the inhabitants of Alsace were natives of Alsace, 16.0% were born in the rest of Metropolitan France, 0.5% were born in Overseas France, and 13.7% were born in foreign countries.
 Nearly 44% of the immigrants come from Europe, in particular from Germany (natives of Germany residing in Alsace where housing is cheaper), Italy, Portugal and Serbia.
 Since 2008, the number of Turkish immigrants living in Alsace has declined, whereas the number of Maghreban immigrants has risen less than the number of European immigrants.
 The fastest growing groups of immigrants are those from Asia and from sub-Saharan Africa.